KoRORland/ipa-idrange-analysis-tool/README.md

 ## Getting started

-This is a simple Python3 script, with no external libraries apart from `sys` so it should run on basically on any system where `python3` is installed.
+This is a simple Python3 script, with no external libraries apart from `sys` so it should run on basically any system where `python3` is installed.

 ```
 git clone https://gitlab.cee.redhat.com/gss-emea/ipa-idrange-analysis-tool.git